mendix/docs/content/howto8/mobile/native-build-locally.md

 1. Run `npm install` in the app root to install the required dependencies.
 1. Open Android Studio.
 1. Select the `<Native Template root>/android` as the entry point for the app.
-1. After synchronizing the app your Android Studio should look something like this:
+1. After synchronizing the app your Android Studio should look something like this.**Do not accept any suggestions to update to latest Gradle or Kotlin version!**:

 	{{% image_container width="350" %}}![Android Studio](attachments/native-build-locally/as-home.png){{% /image_container %}}